-The new planning starts by loading the STL jaw impression model using the main module selection "Crown and Bridge > Conventional Crown | Crown for Titanium Base | Bridge".
-To start planning the crown and bridge, the user needs to switch to the "Crown and Bridge" module from "Model Editing".
+New planning starts by loading the STL jaw impression model using the main module selection "Crown and Bridge > Conventional Crown > Crown for Titanium Base > Bridge".
+To start planning the crown and bridge, the user needs to switch to the "Crown and Bridge" module from "Model Manipulation".